oracle/terraform-provider-oci/website/docs/r/core_vnic_attachment.html.markdown

 		 If you specify a `vlanId`, the `skipSourceDestCheck` cannot be specified because the source/destination check is always disabled for VNICs in a VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 		Example: `true`
-	* `subnet_id` - (Optional) The OCID of the subnet to create the VNIC in.
+	* `subnet_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet to create the VNIC in.
 When launching an instance, use this `subnetId` instead of the deprecated `subnetId` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/requests/LaunchInstanceDetails).
 At least one of them is required; if you provide both, the values must match.

 		If you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN instead of a subnet, provide a `vlanId` instead of a `subnetId`.
 If you provide both a `vlanId` and `subnetId`, the request fails.
 	* `vlan_id` - (Optional) Provide this attribute only if you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN.
-The value is the OCID of the VLAN.
+The value is the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 		Provide a `vlanId` instead of a `subnetId`.
 If you provide both a `vlanId` and `subnetId`, the request fails.
-* `display_name` - (Optional) A user-friendly name for the attachment.
-Does not have to be unique, and it cannot be changed.
+* `display_name` - (Optional) A user-friendly name.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `instance_id` - (Required) The OCID of the instance.
 * `nic_index` - (Optional) Which physical network interface card (NIC) the VNIC will use.
 Defaults to 0.
 Certain bare metal instance shapes have two active physical NICs (0 and 1).
 If you add a secondary VNIC to one of these instances, you can specify which NIC the VNIC will use.
 For more information, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).